 The NEC and most jurisdictions recognize twister wire nuts and co-alr device usage.
 The CPSC has not required the removal of the other two methods from the marketplace.
 This would suggest that there is insufficient research to ban the use of these products.

-ASHI and NAHI standards, as well as the ERC inspection guide require inspectors to report the presence of solid conductor aluminum wire.
+ASHI standards and the ERC inspection guide require us to report the presence of single conductor aluminum wire as a defect.